cliffc2/jormungandr-setup/README.md

 # Restore the private key from 15 word mnemonic phrase
 cardano-wallet mnemonic reward-credentials

+#This is your new secret key from the cardano-wallet
 ```

 Copy and paste your cardano-wallet secret key to a file called receiver_secret.key (KEEP THIS SAFE)